dracu-lah/IKEv2-VPN-Setup-Guide/README.md

 ---

 ## 1. File Preparation
-Your certificates are stored in `~/vpn`.
+Create a folder `mkdir ~/vpn` and move your .p12 file to ~/vpn folder.
 To use them with NetworkManager, they must be extracted from the PKCS#12 (.p12) container.

 1.  **Open your terminal:**
     `cd ~/vpn`